cloudmesh/cloudmesh-redshift/project-proposal.md

-# Develop uniform REST front end to the major cloud Databases -- AWS RedShift, GCP BigTable and Azure DataWarehouse
+# Develop uniform REST front end to the major cloud Databases -- AWS RedShift (and others like GCP BigTable and Azure DataWarehouse)

 ## Motivation
 * Understand the construction of REST APIs